 sections are part of the AMQP Bare Message

 .
-The table below describes how the selected properties of the message are populated when an AMQP message is constructed.subject
+The table below describes how the selected properties of the message are populated when an AMQP message is constructed.

 or ua-metadata